 - It is easier for a camel to enter the eye of a needle than for a rich man to enter the kingdom of heaven

 The list goes on but you get the point.
 If you know any of these expressions, or say any of them, it’s pretty likely that they will have instilled some limiting beliefs regarding money into your consciousness.
+Knowing your old patterns of thoughts is a key how to overcome a poverty mindset.
+Once you understand your thinking, you can change it.
+See also manifesting abundance affirmations.

 Another way to determine how you view money, and spending money is to listen to how you speak about money.
 Is there always enough, or do you struggle.
 Listen out for emotive words around the idea of money.